On Quantum Weight Reduction: Coning

 Suppose we have some code $C$ that includes a stabilizer $S_i$ which is the product of Pauli $Z$-operators on some set of qubits $Q_i$ such that the graph $G_{Q_i}$ has two connected components (the generalization to more connected components will be obvious, and will be given below), so that the procedure above does not work.

 For notational simplicity, first consider the case of a single such stabilizer.

 Define the ``connected code" to be the following code: it has a new qubit, called $r$.
-Instead of using the procedure above, do the following: pick one qubit from each of the two connected components of $G_{Q_i}$.
+Pick one qubit from each of the two connected components of $G_{Q_i}$.
 Call these qubits $q_1,q_2$.
 We modify the $X$-stabilizers, by multiplying every $X$-stabilizer of $C$ that has support on $q_1$ or $q_2$ by $X_r$, i.e., the boundary of the cell corresponding to $r$ is the sum of boundaries of the cells corresponding to $q_1$ and $q_2$.
-Let the connected code have the same stabilizers as $C$, except add the stabilizer $Z_{q_1} Z_{q_2} Z_r$ and replace $S$ with $S Z_1 Z_2 Z_r$.
+The $X$-stabilizers with no support on $q_1$ or $q_2$ are unchanged.
+Let the connected code have the same $Z$-stabilizers as $C$, except add the stabilizer $Z_{q_1} Z_{q_2} Z_r$ and replace $S$ with $S Z_{q_1} Z_{q_2} Z_r$.